dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 Which symbols will most resist semiotic change over time?
 That is, for both change in signifier and the mapped signified concept.
 These are the semiotic mappings that you can count on remaining consistent for hundreds or thousands of years.
-This is especially interesting, in context of the Singularity.
+This is especially interesting, in the wake of the Singularity.
 It's a paradigm shift unlike any other that blurs even the most constant ideals of the human condition: identity, time, knowledge itself, and our collective identity in the face of transhumanism.
 It is this cultural precipice that necessitates a new belief system.
 Who can be trusted with this monumental task of social engineering?

 #### Careful.
 Do You Really Want to Grasp Onto This?